-D9.
-List application priority, closing, notification, and candidate reply dates for transfer students.
+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-Priority Date Closing Date Notification Date Reply Date Rolling Admission
+D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall 06/20/2014
+D9 Fall 6/15 Х

-Winter
+D9 Winter

-Spring 11/08/2013
+D9 Spring 11/3 Х

-Summer 04/04/2014
+D9 Summer 3/30 Х

-D10.
-Does an open admission policy, if reported, apply to transfer students? ☐ Yes No D11.
-Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit: D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 60 Unit type Semester Hours D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type Semester Hours D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 Semester Hours D17.
-Describe other transfer credit policies:
+D10 Yes No

+D10 Does an open admission policy, if reported, apply to Y

+transfer students? ^

+D11 Describe additional requirements for transfer admission, if applicable:

+Transfer Credit Policies

+D12 Report the lowest grade earned for any course that may be transferred for credit: D

+D13 Number Unit Type

+D13 Maximum number of credits or courses that may be

+transferred from a two-year institution:

+D14 Number Unit Type

+D14 Maximum number of credits or courses that may be

+transferred from a four-year institution:

+D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree:

+- D16Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:30 - D17 Describe other transfer credit policies: Grades of 'D' will only transfer if overall GPA of transfer courses is 2.0 or above.
+For programs that require more than 120 credit hours, minimum credit hours will increase.